tordener/binance-testnet-tool/README.md

 ### Currently dysfunctional

-* Snipe tries to get in or out of a trade as close to the market price as possible,
+* Snipe tries to get in or out of a trade as close to the market price as possible
 * The user specifies the acceptable loss parameter (how great of a difference from market price), and it will search for entry/exit points
 * that are within that value